 In Michigan, landlord-tenant laws are designed to create a fair and clear relationship between landlords and tenants.
 About 9% of Michigan’s population are renters, making it important for both parties to understand their rights and responsibilities.
-If you are a student in Michigan and want to know the Landlord-Tenant Law in Michigan then check out this blog.
+If you are a student in Michigan and want to know the Landlord-Tenant Law in Michigan, then check out this blog.
+This blog breaks down the key points of Michigan’s landlord-tenant laws in simple terms.
+Whether you’re a landlord or a tenant, knowing these rules can help avoid conflicts and ensure a smooth rental experience.

-Table of contents
+Table of Contents

 What is a Lease Agreement in Michigan?